Things To Do

 Dining in the Redlands is shaped by its bayside location.
 Fresh and homegrown are the flavours of the day here.

 Located at Mount Cotton, Sirromet is home to more than just premium wine.
-A family owned and run winery, just a short drive from Brisbane and the Gold Coast incorporates state of the art facilities, dining, wine tastings and a year-round calendar of entertainment.
+A family owned and run winery, just a short drive from Brisbane and the Gold Coast incorporates state of the art facilities, accommodation, dining, wine tastings and a year-round calendar of entertainment.

 This lush 196-hectare forest is the perfect place to breathe in, unwind and reconnect with nature.
 The pristine bushland is home to koalas, bandicoots, water dragons, wallabies, greater gliders and around 50 species of native birds.
 Get back to nature with the whole family in this easily accessible playground.
 It's also where you'll find some great Mountain Bike Trails if you prefer two wheels.